terkelg/awesome-creative-coding/readme.md

 - [DrawBot](http://www.drawbot.com/) [Mac] - Education oriented 2d graphics programming environment based on Python.
 - [Klak](https://github.com/keijiro/Klak) - A collection of scripts for creative coding with Unity.
 - [basil.js](https://basiljs.ch/) - Scripting (JS) in InDesign for designers and artists in the spirit of Processing.
-- [Konstrukt](https://github.com/MarcelMue/konstrukt) [Cross-platform] - A commandline tool to generate different scaleable patterns as SVGs.
+- [Konstrukt](https://github.com/MarcelMue/konstrukt) [Cross-platform] - A commandline tool to generate different scalable patterns as SVGs.

 ## Learning Resources